National Poetry Day

 *At Kilgraston School, the library held a poetry competition to mark National Poetry Day with several entries including from overseas students.

 *Lorn Resource Centre and Oban Library events combined online readings (technology permitting) with performances of people's own poems, and inspired a poetry competition on the theme of 'water'

 National Poetry Day in 5 minutes

-On the sidebar to the right, you'll find all the poems featured on this year's NPD Scotland postcards, as well as suggestions of more poems about water.
-Dive in!
+On the sidebar to the right, you'll find all the poems featured on this year's NPD Scotland postcards, as well as suggestions of more poems about remembering.
+Which will stick in your brain?